COMMITTEE ON HOUSE ADMINISTRATION

 Any amendment offered to any pending legislation before the Committee must be made available in written form when requested by any member of the Committee.
 If such amendment is not available in written form when requested, the Chairperson will allow an appropriate period of time for the provision thereof.

 Rule No. 9 – HEARING PROCEDURES

 (a) The Chairperson shall make public announcement of the date, place, and subject matter of any hearing to be conducted on any measure or matter at least one week before the commencement of that hearing.
-If the Chairperson, with the concurrence of the ranking minority member, determines that there is good cause to begin the hearing sooner, or if the Committee so determines by majority vote, a quorum being present, the Chairperson shall make the announcement at the earliest possible date.
-The clerk of the Committee shall promptly notify the Daily Digest Clerk of the Congressional Record as soon as possible after such public announcement is made.
+If the Chairperson, with the concurrence of the ranking minority member, determines that there is good cause to begin the hearing sooner, or if the Committee so determines by majority vote, a quorum being present, the Chairperson shall make the announcement at the earliest possible date, and the announcement shall be published promptly in the Daily Digest and made publicly available in electronic form.

-(b) Unless excused by the Chairperson, each witness who is to appear before the Committee shall file with the clerk of the Committee, at least 48 hours in advance of his or her appearance, a written statement of his or her proposed testimony and shall limit his or her oral presentation to a summary of his or her statement.
+(b) Unless excused by the Chairperson, each witness who is to appear before the Committee shall file with the clerk of the Committee, at least 48 hours in advance of their appearance, a written statement of their proposed testimony and shall limit their oral presentation to a summary of their statement.